RabinaRoka/Data-Analysis-With-Python/Coursera/readme.txt

 ##The first story is about Google.
 As I mentioned a little while back, here at Google, our mission is to organize the world's information and make it universally accessible and useful.

+##Data LifeCycle
+How do data analysts bring data to life?
+Well, it starts with the right data analysis tool.
+These include spreadsheets, databases, query languages, and visualization software.

+##The life cycle of data is plan, capture, manage, analyze, archive and destroy

+##As a quick note, when you maintain a database of customer information, ensuring data integrity, credibility, and privacy are all important concerns.

+##data life cycle are different from data analysis process
+Plan: Decide what kind of data is needed, how it will be managed, and who will be responsible for it.

+Capture: Collect or bring in data from a variety of different sources.

+Manage: Care for and maintain the data.
+This includes determining how and where it is stored and the tools used to do so.

+Analyze: Use the data to solve problems, make decisions, and support business goals.

+Archive: Keep relevant data stored for long-term and future reference.

+Destroy: Remove data from storage and delete any shared copies of the data.

+##To sum it up, although data life cycles vary, one data management principle is universal: Govern how data is handled so that it is accurate, secure, and available to meet your organization's needs.